Skip to main content

 The Governance Visibility Gap

 Most organizations invest heavily in governance programs but struggle to achieve enterprise risk visibility.
-This article examines how governance silos create structural blind spots and explores why governance architecture matters for connecting governance domains.
+This article examines how governance silos create structural blind spots and why governance architecture matters more than governance programs.

 02